Ubry004/Bresenham-vs-Wu-Antialiasing/README.md

+# Description

+This is a demo comparison of Bresenham lines and Xiaolin Wu's antialiased lines both in motion and statically.
+You can press C to swap between a moving Sine wave and radial lines at 15 degree steps.

 # Xiaolin Wu's Antialiased Line Algorithm
 Wu, Xiaolin (July 1991).
 "An efficient antialiasing technique".
 ACM SIGGRAPH Computer Graphics.
 25 (4): 143–152. doi:10.1145/127719.122734.
 ISBN 0-89791-436-8.